Azure-Samples/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms-AzureRM/README.md

 ## Documentation
-All documentation is now avalible on docs.microsoft.com and can be accessed via http://aka.ms/pciblueprint
+All documentation is now avalible on docs.microsoft.com and can be accessed via https://docs.microsoft.com/en-us/azure/security/develop/

+## Prerequisites
+Install Powershell 5.2 version to execute the above scripts.
+Install VS 2019 to create the web app.
+Install Git on your system.
+Git is used to clone the source code locally.

+## Deploy this solution
+This Azure Security and Compliance Blueprint Automation is comprised of JSON configuration files and PowerShell scripts that are handled by Azure Resource Manager's API service to deploy resources within Azure.
+Detailed deployment instructions are available here.

+1. Review 0-Setup-AdministrativeAccountAndPermission.md and run the provided commands.

+2. Deploy a test solution with Contoso sample data or pilot an initial production environment.

+      1A-ContosoWebStoreDemoAzureResources.ps1
+          This script deploys Azure resources for a demonstration of a webstore using Contoso sample data.

 # ACKNOWLEDGMENTS and DISCLAIMER